-As the name implies, these logs refer to all data collected when using the internet.
+As the name implies, these VPN logs refer to all data collected when using the internet.
 This includes all your online activities, which is a compilation of metadata, IP addresses, connection times, and traffic logs like browsing history, messages sent, files downloaded, purchases made, and software used.

-Some VPNs may record only specific facets of your activity/usage.
+Some providers may record only specific facets of your activity/usage.
 Others that are less reliable could store all the information mentioned above.
 This monitoring and recording of usage data can prove detrimental from a privacy standpoint and defeats the purpose of using a VPN in the first place.

 Let me clarify though, most of the VPN services engaged in such activity logging tend to be FREE.
 Bear in mind these services have to pay for data centers, server expansion, software updates, technical support, and website expenses.
 The easiest way to do so is sell your information to third-party services.